NuSynth/GLIDE-UWP/README.md

 # GLIDE

 I made a new version of this application.
 This one looks nice, but it takes too long to set a course up.
-I will improve this one over time, so that it is better than the new veersion of this that I made.
+I will improve this one over time, so that it is better than the new version of this that I made.
 But, that will take a long time.
 This requires a lot to become better than the new version.

 The new version is better for multiple reasons: